Pato O'Ward blasts IndyCar leadership for not landing race in Mexico ahead of NASCAR | TSN

 When his Arrow McLaren Racing team tries to debrief at the track, fans of the 25-year-old Mexican gather outside the team transporter and are so raucous that teammate Alexander Rossi said the meetings have to be halted.

-So when NASCAR announced this week that it would race in Mexico City in 2025, IndyCar drivers were stunned that another American series had beaten them to a fertile market starving to see their most popular driver.
+So when NASCAR announced this week that it would race in Mexico City in 2025, IndyCar drivers were stunned that another American series beat them to a fertile market starving to see their most popular driver.

 “I think that’s a massive miss,” six-time IndyCar champion Scott Dixon said.
 “I don’t know how that happens.”